 Moratinos is a small town in the province of Palencia.
 It has a population of just under 100 people and is situated in the meseta, just between Terradillos de los Templarios and Sahagun.
 When you enter the town, you will be greeted by a number of “bodegas”, or wine cellars, dug into a hill.
 There are a number of albergues and pensions here also (Gronze).
 I haven’t stayed here myself, but I would recommend Albergue Hospital San Bruno as they serve an amazing breakfast!

-Another town that I have limited knowledge of.
-I mean, I walked through it with little interest back in June 2011 and have yet to pass through it again.
+Another town that you can walk through very quickly.
+I walked through Morgade back in June 2011 and have yet to pass through it again.
 In a few years I will.
 How and ever, Morgade is situated in Galicia between Sarria and Portomarin.
 It is very typical of hamlets along the Camino in Galicia.
 This part of Spain is covered in green, just like here in Ireland.
 You are walking through farmland, in essence.
 It tends to rain a lot, so be prepared for inclement weather.
 I remember stopping here briefly in Casa Morgade for a cafe con leche and a sello.
 It was so welcome at the time as the walk from Sarria to Barbedelo is tough but worthwhile.
-If you are starting out your Camino in Sarria, it’s probably a little too early to stop for the day, but you should consider if if your Camino starts earlier.
+If you are starting out your Camino in Sarria, it’s probably a little too early to stop for the day, but you should consider if your Camino starts earlier.

 Murias de Rechivaldo (map)

 Murias is situated just under 5 kms after Astorga in the province of Leon.
 It is a beautiful village with it’s building constructed in the style of the La Maragatería.
 The parish church of San Esteban dates back to the eighteenth century.
 Just over 100 people live here.
 I have passed through this village on two occasions – 2012 and 2015.
-The problem with staying in Astorga and starting out early (like I do!) is that Murias will be closed when you pass it.
-So unfortunately, I have missed out on one of the treasures of this town (and the Camino) – Meson El Llar (pictured).
-Run by Pilar, El Llar has freshly prepared food, vegetarian and coeliac menus so it is worth checking out.
-How and ever, I had a great breakfast in the next town, Santa Catalina de Somoza, with seconds in El Ganso!!
+The problem with staying in Astorga and starting out early (like I do!) is that nothing is open when I pass through it.
+Murias was home to one of the most talked about cafes on the Camino Frances – Meson El Llar.
+Run by Pilar, El Llar is unfortunately closed but was very popular with pilgrims.
 There are a number of albergues and hostals here to consider also (Gronze).